openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 Since Intel&reg; Movidius&trade; Myriad&trade; X Visual Processing Unit (Intel&reg; Movidius&trade; Myriad&trade; 2 VPU) communicates with the host over USB, minimum four infer requests in flight are recommended to hide the data transfer costs.
 See <a href="#new-request-based-api">Request-Based API and “GetBlob” Idiom</a> and [Benchmark App Sample](../../inference-engine/samples/benchmark_app/README.md) for more information.

 Intel&reg; Vision Accelerator Design with Intel&reg; Movidius&trade; VPUs requires to keep at least 32 inference requests in flight to fully saturate the device.

-### FPGA <a name="fpga"></a>

-Below are listed the most important tips for the efficient usage of the FPGA:

--	Just like for the Intel&reg; Movidius&trade; Myriad&trade; VPU flavors, for the FPGA, it is important to hide the communication overheads by running multiple inference requests in parallel.
-For examples, refer to the [Benchmark App Sample](../../inference-engine/samples/benchmark_app/README.md).
--	Since the first inference iteration with FPGA is always significantly slower than the subsequent ones, make sure you run multiple iterations (all samples, except GUI-based demos, have the `-ni` or 'niter' option  to do that).
--	FPGA performance heavily depends on the bitstream.
--	Number of the infer request per executable network is limited to five, so “channel” parallelism (keeping individual infer request per camera/video input) would not work beyond five inputs.
-Instead, you need to mux the inputs into some queue that will internally use a pool of (5) requests.
--	In most scenarios, the FPGA acceleration is leveraged through <a href="heterogeneity">heterogeneous execution</a> with further specific tips.
--	For multi-device FPGA execution please refer to the [FPGA plugin documentation](../IE_DG/supported_plugins/FPGA.md)

 ## Heterogeneity <a name="heterogeneity"></a>